ClickUp vs Jira 2026: Built for Devs vs Built for Everyone (and a Better Third Option)

 The 10-person team math:

 The price gap is bigger than headline pricing suggests.
-Once you factor in Confluence, ClickUp is meaningfully cheaper than Jira for most teams - and Zoye AI is cheaper than both while covering CRM and budget that neither includes.
+Once you factor in Confluence, ClickUp's base is cheaper than Jira for most teams - though both gate AI behind extra cost (ClickUp via the Brain add-on, Jira via Premium).
+Zoye AI is cheaper than either with AI on, while covering CRM and budget that neither includes.

 Verdict: ClickUp wins on real-world pricing once Confluence is in the math.
 But neither covers CRM, budget, or AI in the entry-level paid plan.
 A tier-based platform sidesteps the whole add-on stack.